kasparpalgi/stat.ee/README.md

 This opens the docs in your web browser, usually at http://localhost:4111/.

-## Building the Docer image - Using the script
+## Building the Docker image - Using the script

 [/docker_build.sh](docker_build.sh)